DISHDevEx/dish-devex-sdk/CONTRIBUTING.md

 >>> ci.describe(mycircle)
 This is a red circle with a radius of 2.
 ```
-If everything in your algorithm is functioning as expected, then it's time time to submit a merge request to have your code included in the next release of _devex_sdk_!
+If everything in your algorithm is functioning as expected, then it's time to submit a pull request to have your code included in the next release of _devex_sdk_!

-## README.md File Requierments
+## README.md File Requirements

 Each subpackage contributed to *devex_sdk* must have a README.md file included.
-This tells other users how to sussecfully use your functions, the use cases for each function, and the expected outputs.
+This tells other users how to successfully use your functions, the use cases for each function, and the expected outputs.
 The README.md files should be included in the following location:

 ```console
 > dish-devex-sdk